hyperfiddle/rcf/README.md

 (hyperfiddle.rcf/enable!)
 ```
 Tests are run when you send a file or form to your Clojure/Script REPL.
-In Cursive, that's cmd-shift-L to load the file.

 ```clojure
 (ns example